 If you want to hire a guide I recommend Cecil Anderson of Newfoundland Outdoor Adventures at 709-686-5534 (personal phone).
 He knows the trail like the back of his hand.
 Very nice man.
 If you're doing this trip on your own and you want to hire a guide for a day trip up to Lomond Sink Hole, call Cecil.

--customers are rushed to get to their final destination every day
+-customers feel rushed to get to their final destination every day

 -not enough stops for photos.